Frequently Asked Questions for Zoom Zero Travel Pass

 My child has a disability and receives DLA/ Mobility benefits.
-Will s/he qualify for a Zero Fare Bus Pass?
+Will s/he qualify for a Zoom Zero Travel Pass?

 Even though your child may meet the qualifying criteria, it may be more beneficial to apply for a Disabled Person’s Pass which entitles the bearer to free travel at all times (and not limited to transport between home and school) on buses, trams and trains within South Yorkshire and free bus travel in all other parts of England between 9.30 am and 11 pm on weekdays and at any time during weekends and Bank Holidays.

 Please note, if your child has a Disabled Person’s Pass you cannot also apply for a Zoom Zero Travel Pass.
 Only one or the other can be issued.